The views expressed by the host on this program documented to be almost always right, 99.6% of the time.

 I respect Obama.

-We're I'm not I'm not gonna attack his reputation.
+I'm not going to attack his reputation.

-That's not the way to all of this.
+That's not the way to.

-You will hear Ronald Reagan blame Jimmy Carter personally for the economic disaster that Jimmy Carter caused back in 1981.
+much less his reputation, you will hear Ronald Reagan blame Jimmy Carter personally for the economic disaster that Jimmy Carter caused back in 1981.

-Governor Huntsman from Utah at the Statue of Liberty is the first of two sound bites we have.
+Governor Huntsman from Utah at the Statue of Liberty is the first of two soundbites we have.

 Let me say something about civility.